NevTrace-org/Easy-Connect/README.md

 ### Payment plan:

+Payments will be made according to the following schedule, based on the achievement of the specified milestones:
 - **Milestone 1 - Proposal aproval:** 20% budget (5,000 USD)
 - **Milestone 2 - Technical design:** 15% budget (3,750 USD)
 - **Milestone 3 - Testnet integration:** 15% budget (3,750 USD)